 If an applicant will not make a commercial gain through a project, they could receive up to 100% of the costs.

-Where an applicant would benefit commercially from a project, they could receive between 40% and 80% of the costs through the programme.
+Where an applicant would benefit commercially from a project, they could receive up to 80% of the costs through the programme.

 The programme will work alongside – not in competition with – Defra’s existing and new schemes, adding value where it is most needed.
 If a potential project can be rewarded through those schemes instead, you will be made aware of them.